Amulet: Islam

+The word ta'wiz, used in Urdu and Hindi comes from the Arabic.
+The Arabic word taʿwīdh, meaning "amulet" or "charm" is formed from the verb ʿawwadha, which means "to fortify someone with an amulet or incantation".

 Astrological symbols were also used, especially in the Medieval period.
 These included symbols of the Zodiac, derived from Greek representations of constellations, and especially popular in the Middle East in the twelfth to the fourteenth centuries.
 Muslim artists also developed personifications of the planets, based on their astrological traits, and of a hypothetical invisible planet named Al Tinnin or Jauzahr.
 It was believed that objects decorated with these astrological signs developed talismanic power to protect.

 Abstract symbols are also common in Muslim amulets, such as the Seal of Solomon and the Zulfiqar (sword of the aforementioned Ali).
 Another popular amulet often used to avert the evil gaze is the hamsa (meaning five) or "Hand of Fatima".
 The symbol is pre-Islamic, known from Punic times.

 In Central and West Asia, amulets (often in the form of triangular packages containing a sacred verse) were traditionally attached to the clothing of babies and young children to give them protection from forces such as the evil eye.
 Triangular amulet motifs were often also woven into oriental carpets such as kilims.
 The carpet expert Jon Thompson explains that such an amulet woven into a rug is not a theme: it actually is an amulet, conferring protection by its presence.
 In his words, "the device in the rug has a materiality, it generates a field of force able to interact with other unseen forces and is not merely an intellectual abstraction."

 Materiality of Islamic amulets

 In the Islamic world, material composition and graphic content are important in determining the apotropaic forces of the amulets.
 The preferred materials employed by amulets are precious and semi-precious materials, because the inherent protective values of these materials depend hugely upon their natural rarity, monetary value, and symbolic implications.
 Among the semi-precious materials, carnelian ('aqiq) is often favoured because it was considered as the stone of Muhammad, who was said to have worn a carnelian seal set in silver on the little finger of his right hand.
 Besides, materials such as jade and jasper are regarded as to possess protective and medicinal properties, including assuring victory in battles, protection from lightning and treating diseases of the internal organs.
 Sometimes, amulets combine different materials to achieve multiple protective effects.
-A combination of jade and carnelian, for instance, connotates fertility and embryogenesis.
+A combination of jade and carnelian, for instance, connotes fertility and embryogenesis.
 The reddish, transcalent quality of the cornelian resembles blood, which echoes the clot of congealed blood from which Allah created human (Qur.
 96:2).
 Additionally, recurring apotropaic Qur'anic verses are often inscribed on the amulet, praising Allah as the ultimate bestower of security and power and as the provider of the Qur'an and Muhammad.